gambonny/author/README.md

 - Adds deployment info and traceparent ID to each log.
 - Ensures all logs follow a consistent schema (appName, route, event, etc).
-- Makes logs useful for debugging, metrics, and incident analysis.
+- Makes it easier to adjust log levels globally.

 ## 🛠 responseMaker
 Adds `http.success()` and `http.error()` to the context. <br />